Office: Stabler Hall 501-W

 Areas of Focus

-African American Literature, Caribbean Literature, Ethnic Literatures, Postcolonial Studies, and Gender and Women’s Studies
+African American Literature, Caribbean Literature, U.S. Ethnic Literatures, Postcolonial Studies, Gender and Women’s Studies, and Literature and Social Justice.

 - Book review of Imitation Nation: Red, White, and Blackface in Early and Antebellum U.S. Literature, by Jason Richards.
 Legacy: A Journal of American Women Writers, vol. 36, no. 1, 2019, pp. 153-55.